Chapter 2: Three Years Is Enough

 "Astrid?
 I need your help."

-"Do you have any idea what time it is in LA?"
+"My dear, do you have any idea what time it is in LA?"
 Her playful tone came through the phone, but quickly shifted when she heard my voice.
 "What's wrong?"

 "I signed the divorce papers."